AWS keeps dominating, whether it is quality or quantity. As a result, many gems can get lost in the crowding.

-It can all sound a little abstract, so let's look at some concrete examples of how Trusted Advisor can help you.
+It can all sound a little abstract, so let’s look at some concrete examples of how a Trusted Advisor can help you.

 Trusted Advisor can scan your running EC2 instances and report cases of extremely low CPU and network utilization.
 This will help you discover actual usage patterns and save on your AWS bills by shedding off some of your instances during the very lean periods.
 On your own, it’d be complicated to come across this information.

 The number of security screw-ups related due to improper S3 privileges is too many to count.
 All too often, a company ends up accidentally making its S3 bucket(s) public, and sensitive data that should remain hidden gets exposed and duplicated into the hands of malicious entities.